n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.gmailtrigger/index.md

 Configure the node with these parameters:

+### Credential to connect with

-* **Credential to connect with**: Select or create a new Google credential to use for the trigger.
+Select or create a new Google credential to use for the trigger.
+Refer to [Google credentials](/integrations/builtin/credentials/google/) for more information on setting up a new credential.

+### Poll Times

-* **Poll Times**: Select a poll **Mode** to set how often to trigger the poll.
+Select a poll **Mode** to set how often to trigger the poll.
 Your **Mode** selection will add or remove relevant fields.

 Refer to [Poll Mode options](#poll-mode-options) to configure the parameters for each mode type.

+### Poll mode options

+--8<-- "_snippets/integrations/builtin/poll-modes.md"

+### Simplify

-* **Simplify**: Choose whether to return a simplified version of the response (turned on) or the raw data (turned off).
-Default is on.
+Choose whether to return a simplified version of the response (turned on, default) or the raw data (turned off).

-    * This returns email message IDs, labels, and email headers, including: From, To, CC, BCC, and Subject.
+The simplified version returns email message IDs, labels, and email headers, including: From, To, CC, BCC, and Subject.

 ## Node filters